ianzavitz/Autoclicker-python-/README.md

 Using the command line, navigate to the directory Cliquer is saved.

-The base command is $ python3 Cliquer.py n -d -r --fixed
+The base command is $ python3 Cliquer.py n

     n being the integer argument for the number of clicks you want.
 It is a manditory argument.